Tag: foolish

 Luke 18:10–14, 1 Corinthians 1:26–31 (read online ⧉)

-This passage in Luke, rightfully, is often used in the to admonish the people about how they view other Christians.
+This passage in Luke, rightfully, is often used in the church to admonish the people about how they view other Christians.
 This passage speaks truth to the world, no matter their beliefs.
 Almost every person is a Pharisee.
-It is part of the fallen condition.
+It is part of the fallen human condition.
 We compare ourselves to others.
-All too often we look to others to evaluate ourselves, whether we are looking at or failure.
+All too often we look to others to evaluate ourselves, whether we are looking at success or failure.

 In the case of the Pharisee in the passage, he is looking at the “sinful” state of the tax collector.
 To the Pharisee, the tax collector was “contaminated” by being a tax collector.
 The Pharisee condemned the tax collector by an earthly state, not a spiritual one.